Filmmaker

 Technical Director:

 Filmmakers who are enthralled with technology are skilled at creating visually striking and emotionally charged pictures.
-Before realizing the nuances of story-based movies, they are probably more drawn to splash videos.
+Before realizing the nuances of story-based Movies, they are probably more drawn to splash videos.

 Performance Director: